ItachiSan/itachisan.github.io/content/posts/2015-07-25-usb-networking-on-alarm-bbb.md

 ---
 date:    '2015-07-25T00:00:00Z'
 title:   'ArchLinuxARM on BeagleBone Black: getting network working over USB'
 slug:    'usb-networking-on-alarm-bbb'
+aliases: '/2015/07/25/usb-networking-on-alarm-bbb'
 ---

 As written in title, this post will be about setting up a working USB connection